Erin M. Kidwell

 Aurelia is a librarian and developer in NYC.
-In addition leading NYC's GDI chapter, she teaches metadata and data visualization courses, and develops open source mapping software and data-journo curriculum under current support of a Knight-Mozilla fellowship.
-In her free time, she contributes to art && code community programs and participates in hackathons for Data Kind, Hack n'Jill, Art Hack Day and Open Data programs.
-Full stack from data munging to code monkeying, she's happy to geek for social good where possible.
+In addition leading NYC's GDI chapter, she teaches metadata and data visualization courses, and develops open source mapping software and data-journo curriculum at CartoDB.
+In her free time, she contributes to art && code community programs and participates in piles of hackathons for open data and open source programs.
+Full-stack from data munging to code monkeying, she's happy to geek for social good where possible.

 Bethany Macri is a Software Engineer on Etsy's Core Platform team.
 Bethany studied Literature in college, then discovered programming and never turned back.
 She attended Hacker School in Summer 2012.
 Bethany loves teaching others how to program and feels confident in everyone's ability to learn how to code.
 She tweets @BethanyMacri.